Hani Motoko: Family

 Hani Motoko was born on September 8, 1873, in Aomori Prefecture, the year after Japan's modern public school system was established.
 "In its attempt to catch up with the West by modernizing the country, the Meiji government made education one of its top priorities.
 Public elementary education was made compulsory in 1872 for the first time in Japanese history.
-This stress one education was further expanded during the succeeding Taisho period (1912-1926), which made the education of women beyond elementary school more accessible as general response to the worldwide trend toward liberalism and internationalism in the post-World War I years."
+This stress on education was further expanded during the succeeding Taisho period (1912–1926), which made the education of women beyond elementary school more accessible as general response to the worldwide trend toward liberalism and internationalism in the post-World War I years."

 She was born into a wealthy family.
 She was raised by her grandfather, Matsuoka Tadataka, who was a former samurai and her father.
 Hani considered the other women of her household, her grandmother and mother, to be naïve, because they were illiterate.
 Hani was close to her father (who was a lawyer), but her father became estranged after her parents divorced.
 Her father's estrangement bothered her very deeply.

 She attended elementary school in Hachinohe, Aomori Prefecture.
 She was part of a new generation of girls who were allowed to pursue an education beyond basic schooling.
 The Meiji government (1868–1912) idealized the earlier Confucian ideal of a male-centered society.
 Men were educated to become leaders of society and their own households.
-The government’s philosophy towards women was expressed with the slogan “good wife, wise mother”, which stressed women as caretakers and obedient wives.
-Women’s education focused on “womanliness” and preparation for marriage.
+The government's philosophy towards women was expressed with the slogan “good wife, wise mother”, which stressed women as caretakers and obedient wives.
+Women's education focused on “womanliness” and preparation for marriage.

-Early Schooling
+Early schooling

 Hani struggled to get along with her classmates and she failed to act appropriately under moral convictions.
 As a child, she ranked herself among the boys.
 In 1884, she won an award for academic excellence, presented by the Ministry of Education.
 Due to Hani's close relationship with her grandfather, he enabled her to attend Tokyo's First Higher Girls' School (Kōtō Jogakkō).
 At the time, no colleges in Japan admitted women.

-Higher Education
+Higher education

-Christian Schools began to open their doors to women and Hani was able to attend the Meiji Girls' School (Meiji Jogakkō).Christian Schools, unlike the Japanese school at the time, promoted modernity and the advancement of women's social status, preparing them for leadership roles in society.
+Christian Schools began to open their doors to women and Hani was able to attend the Meiji Girls' School (Meiji Jogakkō).
+Christian Schools, unlike the Japanese school at the time, promoted modernity and the advancement of women's social status, preparing them for leadership roles in society.

 At the Meiji Girls' School (Meiji Jogakkō), Iwamoto Yoshiharu, the school's president and editor of Jogaku Zasshi (a women's magazine), became her first mentor.
 In an interview, she convinced him to give her a job as a copy editor for the magazine.
 The magazine opened many doors for her, in terms of her journalism career.

 She withdrew from the Meiji Women's School in 1892.